-An officer must make reasonable inquiries to inform themselves of relevant facts in reaching a conclusion on which they intend to rely in reaching a decision.
-An officer must record, in the Office's case management system, all inquiries conducted.
+A delegate must make reasonable inquiries to inform themselves of relevant facts in reaching a conclusion on which they intend to rely in reaching a decision.
+A delegate must record, in the Office's case management system, all inquiries conducted.